mlabs-haskell/ply/README.md

 > Aside: Notice how I didn't use type applications, it got inferred automatically!

+# Examples

+You can find a full example demonstrating the usage of Ply on a simple nft minting contract inside [example](./example/).

 # Shortcomings/Pitfalls

 - No `PAsData` support yet.
 As a result, you can use, e.g `PCurrencySymbol` as an extra parameter, but not `PAsData PCurrencySymbol`.